braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/entra.md

 8. Go to the **Set up Single Sign-On with SAML** page, then scroll to the **SAML Signing Certificate** section and download the appropriate **Certificate (Base64)** based on your requirements.
 9. Go to the **Set up Braze** section and copy the appropriate URLs for use in the [Braze configuration](#step-3).

-### Step 3: Configure Azure AD within Braze {#step-3}
+### Step 3: Configure Microsoft Entra SSO within Braze {#step-3}

-Once you have set up Braze within your Azure AD, they will provide a target URL (login URL) and **x.509** certificate which you will input into your Braze account.
+After you've set up Braze within Microsoft Entra admin center, Microsoft Entra will provide a target URL (login URL) and **x.509** certificate which you will input into your Braze account.

 After your account manager has enabled SAML SSO for your account, do the following: